 GRIEVING WITH HOPE

-On November 30, 2019, my oldest son, at age 29, was called to join the cloud of witnesses who have gone ahead to be with Jesus.
+On November 30, 2019, at age 29, my oldest son was called to join the cloud of witnesses who have gone ahead to be with Jesus.
 He lost his fight with muscular dystrophy and congestive heart failure.
 Because God is faithful, I know my son is with Him, and I will see him again.
-One day, God will wipe away our tears and we will have joy like we’ve never known before.
+One day, God will wipe away our tears and we will have joy as we’ve never known.

 GRIEVING WITH HOPE IS A PROCESS

 Cast your burden on the Lord, and he will sustain you; he will never allow the righteous to be shaken.
-Psalm 55:22 CSB
+(Psalm 55:22)

 Give God your burdens